Your VPN needs a “Good Housekeeping” seal of approval

 Out there in the VPN marketplace, it’s a real mess out there.
-There are several hundred products on the market with some providing covering all devices and others simply for one operating system.
-There is the confusion between VPNs and VPN proxies.
+There are several hundred products on the market, with some applicable to all devices and others simply for one operating system.
+Some are confused by the difference between VPNs and VPN proxies.
 And now we even have VPNFilter malware hitting routers.

 It’s not just a competitive mess with VPN providers fighting it out on the comparative merits of their products – it’s a technical mess.
 There are no real recognized standards for what a VPN should – or should not – be doing.
 And there is no easily recognizable award/certificate/sticker that lets consumers simply sort out the various marketplace claims.

-For antivirus products, the impartial work by organizations such as AV Test or AV Comparatives holds weight and is critical because consumers really can’t test the efficacy of the software themselves to root out malware.
+For antivirus products, the impartial work by organizations such as AV Test or AV Comparatives holds weight, it is critical because consumers really can’t test the efficacy of the software themselves to root out malware.
 They hope that the testers are running all of those AV products through the same set of hoops without taking a backdoor payment to tweak the results.

 So why not have a test/certificate for VPNs?

 A short history of VPNs

 The history of VPNs goes back to the 1960s, when it was considered a business tool.
 As the “Virtual Private” name suggests, this was a way to establish a secure, encrypted connection between computers or networks that were physically separated.
 With the advent of laptops and mobiles, VPNs have gotten more user friendly.
 Not only do business people need VPNs when on the road to connect with the home office, but also normal people also use them to stay private on public networks and to access their favorite online entertainment by changing virtual locations.